-The lockstep programming model structures code that is evaluated collectively and independently by workers (physical threads).
-Actual processing is described by one-dimensional index domains of virtual workers which can even be changed within a kernel.
-Mathematically, index domains are none-injective, total functions on physical workers.
+The lockstep programming model structures code that is evaluated collectively and independently by workers (physical threads) within a alpaka block.
+Actual processing is described by one-dimensional index domains which are known compile time and can even be changed within a kernel.

-An index domain is independent from data but can be mapped to a data domain, e.g. one to one or with more complex mappings.
+An index domain is independent of the data but can be mapped to a data domain, e.g. one to one or with more complex mappings.
+A index domain is processed collectively by all workers.

 Code which is implemented by the lockstep programming model is free of any dependencies between the number of worker and processed data elements.
-To simplify the implementation, each index within a domain can be seen as a virtual worker which is processing one data element (like the common workflow to programming CUDA).
-Each worker i can be executed as N_i virtual workers $(1:N_i)$.
+To simplify the implementation, each index within a domain can be mapped to a single data element (like the common workflow to programming CUDA).
+But even within this simplified picture one real worker (i.e. physical thread) could still be assigned the workload of any number of domain indices.

 Functors passed into lockstep routines can have three different base parameter signatures.
 Additionally each case can be extended by an arbitrary number parameters to get access to context variables.
-Context variables must be passed along with the functor to the lockstep for Each algorithm.

-- No parameter, if the work is not requiring the linear index within a domain: [&](){} - An unsigned 32bit integral parameter if the work depends on indices within the domain range [0,domain size): [&](uint32_t const linearIdx){} - lockstep::Idx as parameter. lockstep::Idx is holing the linear index within the domain and meta information to access a context variables: [&] (pmacc::mappings::threads::lockstep::Idx const idx) {} template<uint32_t T_domainSize, uint32_t T_numWorkers, uint32_t T_simdSize> struct Config describe a constant index domain describe the size of the index domain and the number of workers to operate on a lockstep domain Template Parameters struct Idx
+- No parameter, if the work is not requiring the linear index within a domain: [&](){}} - An unsigned 32bit integral parameter if the work depends on indices within the domain range [0,domain size): [&](uint32_t const linearIdx){} - lockstep::Idx as parameter. lockstep::Idx is holding the linear index within the domain and meta information to access a context variables: [&] (pmacc::mappings::threads::lockstep::Idx const idx) {}